 It’s moments like this in literature that serve humankind best in its often-halting progress toward tolerance and peace.
 Throughout history, good, decent people routinely condone revenge, segregation, greed, fascism and war, simply because they follow those they admire most.
-Every era has its own peculiar blindness, and going against complacency and conformity can be more difficult than directly confronting tyrants themselves.
+Every era has its own peculiar blindness, and going against complacency and conformity of neighbors can be more difficult than directly confronting a tyrant.
 It is often a disenfranchised voice, such as Huck’s, that awakens the literature of a nation, makes it more self-critical.
 Sometimes the voice needs an author—a humorist, a poet, or a good story-teller—to help him speak in a way that he can’t be ignored or further ostracized.

 Twain published his famous novel a generation after freedom had been won for the slaves, but the hypocrisy continued, and Twain revealed it to the public using a voice unusual in literature.
 A “literary” writer uses language in unusual and often poetic ways to encourage critical and creative thinking.
 What we call “literary fiction” today is writing that is conversant with the literature of the past and questions the notion of narrative itself, as it questions the assumptions of the some of the dominant narratives of society.
 In contrast, “general fiction” and “genre fiction” tend to affirm stereotypes and prevailing narratives.
 Literary fiction strives to keep readers in a constant state of awareness of the process of meaning-making by putting it in the foreground.
 Literary fiction authors can help readers have greater empathy for their adversaries and to better understand themselves.